Symbols of Greater London: Greater London Authority

-The Greater London Council was abolished in 1986 and Greater London remained without a strategic local government body until the Greater London Authority was created in 2000.
+The Greater London Authority was established in 2000 and was granted the right to use the coat of arms of the former Greater London Council in 2025.

 For the first few months of its existence, the Greater London Authority used a logo depicting a representation of the course of the River Thames against a green disk also containing the name of the authority.

-This was subsequently replaced by a wordmark, created by design agency Appetite, consisting of the word LONDON with the letters LOND in blue and ON in red.
-A flag depicting this logo was flown outside City Hall, the headquarters of the Greater London Authority.
-The logo was updated to a monochrome colour scheme in 2008 by Boris Johnson, during his tenure as Mayor of London."
+in 2001, a wordmark was adopted, created by design agency Appetite, consisting of the word LONDON with the letters LOND in blue and ON in red.
+A flag depicting this logo was flown outside City Hall, the headquarters of the Greater London Authority, between 2001 and 2008.
+The wordmark was updated to a monochrome colour scheme in 2008 by Boris Johnson, during his tenure as mayor."

+In 2016, the Greater London Authority flew a pink flag with the text "#LondonIsOpen" outside City Hall.

 From 31 January 2020, after Brexit (which a majority in Greater London voted against), a flag based on a campaign graphic originally launched in 2016 was flown, the design consisting of a white field charged with the word "LONDON" where the letters "O" in the word are representations of the globe showing different hemispheres and with the legend "EVERYONE WELCOME" in smaller letters below.

-These flags were all based on logos or were for political campaigns however; none represented an official flag or arms assigned to the Authority.
+Placeholder flags, with the words CITY HALL on either a blue or red background have also been flown outside City Hall.

 In February 2020, London Assembly member and Deputy Mayor Tom Copley proposed a motion calling on the Mayor of London to ask the College of Arms to transfer the arms of the Greater London Council to the Greater London Authority.
 The motion received unanimous support from assembly members; however, Mayor Sadiq Khan, while supporting the request in principle, asked the assembly to consider costs involved and to reconfirm the decision the following month.
+The arms and badge of the former Greater London Council were granted to the Greater London Authority in November 2025.

 The Chair of the London Assembly wears the ceremonial badge of office that was previously worn by the Chairman of the Greater London Council.
 The badge, which depicts the coat of arms of the Greater London Council and the letters GLC, is made of 18 ct gold with 29 diamonds, four clusters of 8 small pearls and a pendant pearl.

 The Greater London Authority makes bylaws under its common seal.
 This is a wafer seal consisting of a disc containing no symbol or insignia surrounded by the words "COMMON SEAL OF THE GREATER LONDON AUTHORITY".